licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 The example module built with MyLib is complete.
 It can be previewed with the command `npm start` and its codebase is hosted at [review-of-state-management-in-react/05-summary-and-prospect](https://github.com/licg9999/review-of-state-management-in-react/tree/master/05-summary-and-prospect).

-In MyLib, available state-changing logics on one or more state are clearly defined in reducers and they don't get any state-changing logics on other states invoked regardless of how they are invoked, so I would know a reducer only changes wanted states without my tracking the detailed logics inside on invoking it, which makes states changing predictable despite the scale of the app.
-Meanwhile, no part is high-coupling but support for necessary usages is all provided, so cost of development is low.
-As a sum-up, doing state management with MyLib would be better than that with any today's widely-accepted libraries of state management in React.
+In MyLib, both one-state changing logics and multi-state changing logics are defined by reducers.
+Because each reducer is a pure function that processes one or multi state to return new states of the one or the multi without any side effects, what states a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes both one-state changing and multi-state changing in MyLib predictable at no cost of tracking any state-changing logics.
+Predictable states changing without tracking any function bodies makes up the brightest pro of MyLib.

+Meanwhile, as multi-state changing logics don't have to depend on one-state changing logics, there is no more high coupling between one-state changing and multi-state changing.
+Also, as all the previously found by-preference cons are resolved by design, no extra cost of development is taken.
+So, there is no noticeable con.

+As a sum-up, doing state management with MyLib achieves predictable states changing without tracking any state-changing logics and at low overall cost of development.
+In this way, a better library of state management in React can be designed.

 ## Postscript<a id="postscript"></a>

-By far, the series of articles entitled with 'Review of state management in React: ...' is finalized.
+By far, the series of articles entitled with 'Review of state management in React: ...' gets finalized.
 All the today's widely-accepted libraries of state management have been reviewed and a prospect of a better library has been given.
 The whole codebase of articles and examples is hosted at [licg9999/review-of-state-management-in-react](https://github.com/licg9999/review-of-state-management-in-react).
 To develop a good React app, doing good state management is necessary.
 To do good state management, a good solution of state management is necessary.
-I believe these articles are not either the first ones or the last ones searching for better solutions.
+I believe these articles are not either the first ones or the last ones searching for better solutions of state management.
 But, at lease, I only wish these articles can get us developers one step closer to one of them.